 After calling Kendall Jenner out for downplaying the pandemic, Italian influencer Chiara Ferragni launched her own online fundraising campaign last week.
 It has since accumulated over €4 million (Rs 33 cr approx) for Italian hospitals.

-New York designer Kerby Jean-Raymond (whom you might recognize as a guest judge on Next in Fashion) has turned the headquarters of his label, Pyer Moss, into a donation centre.
+New York designer Kerby Jean-Raymond (whom you might recognise as a guest judge on Next in Fashion) has turned the headquarters of his label, Pyer Moss, into a donation centre.
 As the city’s hospitals are running short on N95 masks and latex gloves, the Pyer Moss founder is encouraging fellow New Yorkers to mail brand new supplies to his office to be redistributed.

 Jean-Raymond is also pledging US$5,000 (Rs 3.8 lakh approx) for the cause.
 That’s on top of the US$50,000 (Rs 38 lakh approx) that his brand is setting aside for smaller, minority- and women-owned creative businesses in the city that are suffering from the financial impact of the coronavirus epidemic.